predictry/tapirus/rsc/notes/data-patterns-and-recommendations.md

 Thus, the models user-item and user-session-item offer a trade-off between these two traversals.
 And in both cases, performance is still highly dependent on the number of target nodes involved in the query (how many other nodes are attached to the end of our look-up?)

-The question is whether or not the gains from the user-session-item model, i.e. faster OIVT/OIPT, tracking of anonymous users, outweight its shortcomings, i.e. slower OIV/OIP.
+The question is whether or not the gains from the user-session-item model, i.e. faster OIVT/OIPT, tracking of anonymous users, outweigh its shortcomings, i.e. slower OIV/OIP.
 Put it another way, is having faster OIPT/OIVT more relevant than OIV/OIP?

 I believe that it is for one reason:
 I see OIV/OIP look-up as being highly analogous to item-to-item collaborative filtering (CF).
 We are essentially asking the question, "for this particular item X, what other items are most commonly purchased along with it?".